robcarruthers/prologix_gpib/README.md

 ### CLI

-The gem comes with a simple cli for finding controllers:
+The gem comes with a simple cli for finding controllers, either connected via USB or on the LAN you are connected to:

 ```bash
 $ plx list